 - When viewing the Responses list , you'll see whether any of the individual responses Needs Review.

-- To decide on an individual field, click the Submitted indicator and make your selection—you can set a field to Accepted or Rejected.
+- To decide on an individual field, click the Submitted indicator and make your selection.

 - To decide on multiple fields at once, click next to the fields, or click the box at the top of the response to select them all.
 Next, click Actions and choose whether to accept or reject the checked fields.

 - If you accept a linked field that requires review, the information from the response will immediately update the corresponding field on the respondent's profile.